 Students may nominate up to three courses, with each entry submitted to a prize draw for a £50 Amazon voucher.

 Go to http://go.soton.ac.uk/724 to submit your nomination.

-The number of winners’ trophies each year may be small, but the awards highlight a wealth of valuable content and inspiring ideas.
-Shortlisted course representatives often comment that they’re “not doing anything special”, but sometimes simple changes can make a difference.
+Each year the awards highlight a wealth of valuable content and inspiring ideas.
+Shortlisted course representatives sometimes comment that they’re “not doing anything special”, but simple changes can make a difference.

 Previous award winners have shown various ways of making their VLE into an active learning space, perhaps getting students involved in designing and developing their course site.
-View examples from last year’s winning and shortlisted courses at: http://go.soton.ac.uk/vleawards.
+View examples from previous winning and shortlisted courses on our VLE Awards page.

 While we’d urge all students to nominate, staff can participate too.
 Why don’t you add in a course announcement encouraging your students to have their say (feel free to download the graphic above), or add in the course banner below?
 The guide How to add a course banner to your Blackboard course from the MLE team explains how.

 Staff also have the opportunity to put forward their own courses for consideration in our self-nominated category.